nov05/udacity-aws-mle-nano-course5/README.md

   * **Set up VPC**

-    Since my current AWS role doesn't have the permissions to create an `Internet Gateway`, `NAT Gateway`, or assign an `Elastic IP` address, I set up a SageMaker notebook instance in the default VPC's public subnet in one of the Availability Zones, using the launch-wizard-1 Security Group, which allows all inbound and outbound traffic.
+    Since my current AWS role doesn't have the permissions to create an `Internet Gateway`, `NAT Gateway`, or assign an `Elastic IP` address, I set up a SageMaker notebook instance in the default VPC's public subnet in one of the Availability Zones, using the `launch-wizard-1` Security Group, which allows all inbound and outbound traffic.
 I enabled direct internet access for the instance so the notebook kernel can update Python libraries.

   * **Set up S3 bucket**

     The dog images uploaded for Project 3 from an S3 bucket in another account was reused.
-To do this, I created an `S3 Gateway` endpoint within the VPC and updated the S3 bucket policy to enable **cross-account access**.
+To do this, I created an `S3 Gateway` endpoint within the VPC and updated the S3 bucket policy to enable **cross-account access** without the Internet.

   * **Training**

-    The `train_and_deploy-solution.ipynb` and `hpo.py` files were uploaded to the notebook instance and ran the notebook.
+    The `train_and_deploy-solution.ipynb` and `hpo.py` files were uploaded to the notebook instance and then I ran the notebook.
 The HPO job, which had 2 runs on an `ml.g4dn.xlarge` instance, took about 40 minutes.
 Afterward, using the 'best hyperparameters,' I ran a multi-instance training job on two `ml.g4dn.xlarge` instances.

     I chose the `ml.g4dn.xlarge` instance because it's one of the smaller GPU options, and it worked very well for the image classification task in Project 3 training.